-In 1990, a group of 12 athletes with developmental disabilities, ages 19 to 30, began an expedition to ascend Mt.
+In 1990, a group of 12 athletes with developmental disabilities began an expedition to ascend Mt.
 Kilimanjaro, Africa’s tallest peak.

-A realistic yet loving portrait of people with developmental disabilities.
-Marni and Kris, married in 1993, live and work in NYC.
+A realistic and loving portrait of Marni and Kris, who were married in 1993 and live in NYC.

 An angsty teen locks himself in his bathroom with a tube of lipstick as he avoids his overbearing mother.

-One of the songs from hip hop artist Cam Lasley’s 4th album.
-At the age of 31, Cam begins a new chapter writing songs that reflect becoming a man.
+A song from hip hop artist Cam Lasley’s 4th album.
+At the age of 31, Cam begins writing songs that reflect becoming a man.

 The story of what happens when four young men with autism from a public school, are chosen to pilot a college inclusion program in NYC.

-Lou, a young boy with a developmental disability, sings and plays the piano, as he tells the story of his life, his enjoyments and difficulties.
+Lou, a boy with a developmental disability, sings and plays the piano, as he tells of his life, his enjoyments and difficulties.

-Lori knew Peter was her soulmate, and now they’re showing how people with intellectual disabilities can live, work and thrive in a community.
+Lori and Peter are showing how people with intellectual disabilities can live, work and thrive in a community.

 Rudely Interrupted, an independent rock group with 3 of the 4 members living with disabilities, releases their 5th studio project.

-Experience the loving relationship of a mother and her young adult son as they hike 900 miles of trails in the Great Smoky Mountains National Park.
+Experience the loving relationship of a mother and her adult son as they hike 900 miles in the Great Smoky Mountains National Park.

 In this story, Max is the principal dancer in a choreographed work that is inspired by the watery world of his dreams.

-Lost to himself and the world, Mr. D is drawn into a world of long corridors, lethal waitresses and talk show hosts that decapitate their guests.
+Lost to himself and the world, Mr. D is drawn into a world of long corridors, lethal waitresses and talk show hosts.

 A group of students are preparing a special trip to the beach.
 Marina, a 15-year-old girl has a strong wish to visit the sea for the first time.